swtheing/ADRL/README.md

-# Deep-Reinforcement-Learning
+# Deep-Reinforcement-Learning Suite
-A Deep Reinforcement Learning Suite
+This is a description of an amazing Deep Reinforcement Learning Suite

 ## An Overview of The **DRL** Suite